-The track in the Upper D’Urville gets little use, and goes through some great mountain beech forest.
+The track in the Upper D’Urville valley gets little use, and goes through some great mountain beech forest.
 Easy walking.

 Eventually, after lunch, I get to the swing bridge where there is the track up Moss Pass, eight hours says the sign pessimistically, it’s clear that more boots are putting that track on the itinerary.